nixworks/public/news/2010/11/7/index.md

 ##### Greece
 ### [Greeks vote in local elections with the Prime Minister George Papandreou threatening to dissolve parliament if his party does not fare well.
 Early results show that the PASOK is doing well making an early election less likely. ](/news/2010/11/7/greeks-vote-in-local-elections-with-the-prime-minister-george-papandreou-threatening-to-dissolve-parliament-if-his-party-does-not-fare-well.md)
-_Context: Greece, George Papandreou, Greek Prime Minister, PASOK_
+_Context: Greek Prime Minister, PASOK, George Papandreou, Greece_

 ##### Guinea
 ### [Voters in Guinea finally go to the polls for the second round of voting in the presidential election. ](/news/2010/11/7/voters-in-guinea-finally-go-to-the-polls-for-the-second-round-of-voting-in-the-presidential-election.md)